 In this blog post, I will uncover some of my experiences and how I personally will manage my investment portfolio in order to achieve financial freedom.

-Manage investment portfolio is a very important skill to master.
+Manage an investment portfolio is a very important skill to master.

 I have written about my 7 steps to financial freedom and I recommend that you reach Step 3 before start investing.